lfdgaliza/DesignPatterns/Creational/Builder/Readme.md

 Fluent, in another hand, is more like a Facade where you can join different objects in a more readable way.
 Like Entity Framework, for example! =)

-So, in this source you will find a compelxo solution for a simple problem for rearning reasons.
+So, in this source, you will find a complex solution for a simple problem for learning reasons.
 The goal here is to make you understand how to implement this pattern for when you need it in a real complex situation.

 # An image to remember
 ![Binf](/.aitr/binf.png)